JNCC support for R6 has ceased. However the Consortium has received sufficient

 in a suitable plan which will provide more comprehensive and longer term support

-for all R6 users the Consortium will pass on the funding it has to ALERC.
-However,
+for all R6 users the Consortium will pass on any remaining funding it has to ALERC.

-should this not be the case, or if the implementation of any new arrangements are
+However, should this not be the case, or if the implementation of any new arrangements

-delayed then the Consortium will endeavour to continue supporting R6 and seek additional
+are delayed then the Consortium will endeavour to continue supporting R6 and seek

 The aim of the Consortium will be to ensure that support is available if users encounter